 #5.
 FBI statistics

 While this information can be daunting, it is important.
 It’s also public information.
 For an area, focus on patterns of crime against people and property.
 What is the direction of the trend?

-New York City in the 1980’s had terrible crime.
+New York City in the 1980s had a terrible crime.
 Yes, there is still crime there today, but not nearly to the extent as years ago.
-This single fact has enhanced not only the standard of living in the city, but has had a positive impact on property values.
+This single fact has enhanced not only the standard of living in the city but has had a positive impact on property values.

 Look at violent crime and rape.
 It’s difficult to think about much less want to study.
-But wouldn’t you prefer to know the trends prior to making a buying decision rather than after the fact?
+But wouldn’t you prefer to know the trends before making a buying decision rather than after the fact?

 Bonus!
 Here’s the Best One

 The Street Cop.
 These hard-working folks are your best source of on-the-ground information.
 They are honest reporters.
 Walk into the local precinct or Police station and ask to speak with the street cops that cover the area you have an interest in.